Anti-Katyn: Background

 One of the most "difficult issues" was the World War II massacre of approximately 22,000 Polish citizens, who were executed and buried in mass graves in several places including Katyn, Smolensk Oblast, less than a year after the coordinated Nazi-German and Soviet invasion of Poland.
 In 1943, by which time Smolensk had become German-occupied Soviet territory, the Katyn mass graves were discovered by German telephone and communication workers.
 The Soviet Union officially denied responsibility; a Soviet commission blamed the deaths on Nazi Germany during the Nuremberg Trials.

 Under subsequent communist regimes in Poland and the Soviet Union, the Katyn massacre was not subject to further investigation for decades even as a potential war crime committed by the Germans.
-Georgy Smirnov, head of the archival Institute of Marxism-Leninism, was tasked with leading a full investigation.
+Georgy Lukich Smirnov, head of the archival Institute of Marxism-Leninism, was tasked with leading a full investigation.
 In 1990, the Soviet Union officially admitted that the NKVD committed the massacre on the orders of Josef Stalin following a recommendation by Lavrenty Beria.
 Gorbachev condemned it as another example of Stalinism.